dabrahams/swift/docs/StringManifesto.md

 currently a performance win, and I am not sure what experiments might be needed in order to find out.

-One thing is clear: if we do keep it,
+One thing is clear: if we do keep it, it must not traffic in `String` directly, at the lowest level.

 ### `description` and `debugDescription`